andresm/bhrm/README.md

 ====

-Python class to access Beurer's heart rate monitors training data under linux
+Python class to access Beurer's heart rate monitors training data under linux this software was tested using a PM 70 model.

 This projects is not supported nor developed by Beurer.
 The aim for this project is to provide a way to access the training data recorded by the